Yunus705/nodejs-demo-app/README.md

 # Node.js Demo App 🚀

 ## 📌 What is this project?
-This is a simple Node.js Express app that prints "Hello from Yunus" on the homepage.
+This is a simple Node.js Express app that prints "Hello from Yunus Sharif" on the homepage.

 ## ⚙️ CI/CD Configuration
 CI/CD is configured using **GitHub Actions**.
 On every push to the `main` branch: